wrattler/wrattler-design/data-store/data-store.md

 Each relation represents “a set of facts”, each fact being the truth of some “proposition” $P(C_1, \dotsc, C_n)$ where $P$ is an $n$-ary predicate and the
 $C_i$ are elements of the domains in the header of the relation.
-Thus, two relations be considered different even if they have the same header and extension because they represent different propositions.
+Thus, two relations may be considered different even if they have the same header and extension because they represent different propositions.

 We are supposed to operate under the “closed-world assumption,” the assumption that a proposition is false if it *could* be represented by an element of a relation but does *not* in fact occur in that relation.
-In practice the interpreation of a given database may be up to the implementor.
+In practice the interpretation of a given database may be up to the implementer.

 Finally, the operations of the algebra described below allow one to “deduce other facts from the ones given.”